YongoDavid/Demo-2024/README.md

-going back to spend more time on this Estate Project i have been able to get the form data to save to local storage using an easier way it wasnt as complecated as the first way i was trying to , i will push the code to github now
+going back to spend more time on this Estate Project i have been able to get the form data to save to local storage using an easier way it wasnt as complecated as the first way i was trying to , i will push the code to github now I need to try and make this list of properties appear as it should